Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Handle-Ambiguity.md

     ...
 }
 ```
-Not all the ambiguities could be handled.
-For example, even we handle the example in Background section like
+Not all the ambiguities could be resolved by the first solution.
+For example, even we handle the example in **Background** section as follows
 ```C#
 public virtual async Task<Response<Model>> OperationAsync(string requiredId, string optionalId = null, CancellationToken cancellationToken = default) // Convenience method
 {